 Examiner certification for the neurocognitive exam is achieved by review and approval of performance by the neurocognitive expert.

 Maintaining proficiency in the administration of the neurocognitive measures requires regular exposure to the protocol.
-In order to maintain certification, primary examiners will administer the neurocognitive measures at least 4 times per month and backup examiners, 2 times per month.
+In order to maintain certification during the MRI and PET imaging data collection period, review the following schedule for administration of the Neurocognitive assessment: